-A universal anchor joint is available to provide a dead-end location for 2-part reeving from the jib point.
+A universal anchor joint (Figure 4-59) is available to provide a dead-end location for 2-part reeving from the jib point.

-See Universal Anchor Joint on page 4-109 for a complete description of the universal anchor joint and for safety information.
+See Universal Anchor Joint for a complete description of the universal anchor joint and for safety information.

 Avoid damage to wire rope or wire rope guides.
-Route wire rope from load drums over top of proper guide sheaves as shown in Figure 4-58.
+Route wire rope from load drums over top of proper guide sheaves as shown in Figure 4-59.
 Failing to route wire rope as shown can cause wire rope to break and load to fall.